 Despite this contradiction, there is a wide range of options for those who want car insurance but have a low income.

-This guide will talk about why car insurance is higher for those on a low income and will give tips on what steps you can take to reduce your premiums and make car insurance more affordable.
+This guide will talk about why insurance is higher for those on a low income and will give tips on what steps you can take to reduce your premiums and get affordable car insurance.

 Income-related premium factors